-Scroll down to these items: Intro / 2.
-Finance guide / 3.
-Remote PPI / 4.
-Making documents accessible / 5.
-Key PPI resources for health researchers / 6.
-In development: collection of articles
+Contents: Intro / 2.
+Primary Care Unit resources: Researcher PPI checklist and 2020 PPI Audit / 3.
+Finance guide / 4.
+Remote PPI / 5.
+Making documents accessible / 6.
+Key PPI resources for health researchers / 7.
+Collection of articles / 8.
+Public engagement and participation in research

 research being carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them.

-When using the term ‘public’ we follow NIHR’s Involve team and include patients, potential patients, carers and people who use health and social care services as well as people from organisations that represent people who use services.
+When using the term ‘public’ we follow NIHR and include patients, potential patients, carers and people who use health and social care services as well as people from organisations that represent people who use services.

 Patients and the public are key to the design, conduct and quality of our research, whether we are exploring better ways to help people stop smoking, take their tablets as prescribed, or to diagnose cancer, type 2 diabetes and atrial fibrillation earlier, or to improve care for people at the end of life and improve support for their loved ones.